 DIPG gets less than 1% of funds and has a <1% survival rate.
 Unfortunately, DIPG is just one form of pediatric cancer that is almost always fatal.

-*Check out this link to see clinical trials all over the world, including the ones I have seen to be most successful in the US over the past 6 years: the ONC201 trial and the MTX110 trial (both in NYC with Ronald McDonald houses nearby)*
+*Check out these links to see clinical trials all over the world, including the ones I have seen to be most successful in the US over the past 6 years: the ONC201 trial and the MTX110 trial (both in NYC with Ronald McDonald houses nearby)*